Codecademy/docs/content/python/concepts/dates/dates.md

 ---
 Title: 'Dates'

-Description:  'Python doesn't have any data types for date and time but we can work with date and time in python using 'datetime' module.
-It comes built in with python so we don't have to install it but it needs to be imported using 'import datetime' statement.
+Description: 'Python does not have any data types for date and time but we can work with date and time in python using "datetime" module.
+It comes built in with python so we do not have to install it but it needs to be imported using "import datetime" statement.
 It can be used to create & modify datetime objects or to get current datetime.
 For example .datetime.now() method will return the current date and time.'

 Subjects:
   - 'Computer Science'
   - 'Data Science'

 Tags:
   - 'Date'
   - 'Time'

 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
 ---

 Python doesn't have a data type for datetime but it has a module called [datetime](https://docs.python.org/3/library/datetime.html) that can be used to create and modify datetime objects.